Microsoft Windows version history: Windows Thin PC

 In 2010, Microsoft released Windows Thin PC or WinTPC, which was a feature-and size-reduced locked-down version of Windows 7 expressly designed to turn older PCs into thin clients.
 WinTPC was available for software assurance customers and relied on cloud computing in a business network.
 Wireless operation is supported since WinTPC has full wireless stack integration, but wireless operation may not be as good as the operation on a wired connection.

 Windows Home Server 2011

 Windows Home Server 2011 code named 'Vail' was released on April 6, 2011.
 Windows Home Server 2011 is built on the Windows Server 2008 R2 code base and removed the Drive Extender drive pooling technology in the original Windows Home Server release.
 Windows Home Server 2011 is considered a "major release".
 Its predecessor was built on Windows Server 2003.
 WHS 2011 only supports x86-64 hardware.

 Microsoft decided to discontinue Windows Home Server 2011 on July 5, 2012, while including its features into Windows Server 2012 Essentials.
 Windows Home Server 2011 was supported until April 12, 2016.

+Windows MultiPoint Server 2010 and 2011

+Windows MultiPoint Server 2010 and 2011 (WMS 2010 codenamed "Solution Server" and WMS 2011 codenamed "Windows MultiPoint Server 2)" are two specialized versions of windows server 2008 made for educational environments like IT Classes, Educational institutions, Labs and Libraries.
+Windows MultiPoint Server 2011 comes in the following editions: